Skip to main content

 Other causes

-If you determine the alert is a false positive (Liongard true but Microsoft BelowLimit) and you want Liongard Support to investigate, collect all of the following and attach them to your support case:
+If you determine the alert is a false positive (Liongard true but Microsoft BelowLimit) and you want Liongard Support to investigate, collect all of the following and attach them to your support ticket:

 1. Screenshots :